artisticLogicMK/animate4vue/README.md

 ![Vue Support](https://img.shields.io/badge/vue-3%20&%202-1cb884.svg?style=flat)

 <details>
-  <summary><strong>Why Animate.vue Was Created</strong></summary>
+  <summary><strong>Why Vue.animate Was Created</strong></summary>

 Traditional CSS animations often struggle with performance issues, especially on less powerful devices, due to their heavy reliance on the browser's rendering engine 😟.
-To overcome these limitations, Animate.vue uses GSAP, a robust JavaScript animation library that provides smooth, GPU-accelerated animations 💨.
+To overcome these limitations, Vue.animate uses GSAP, a robust JavaScript animation library that provides smooth, GPU-accelerated animations 💨.
 GSAP's efficiency and power ensure that animations remain fluid and responsive, regardless of device capabilities, making it an ideal choice for modern web applications ✌️.
 Additionally, JavaScript animations offer greater control, including callbacks and async functionality, enhancing flexibility and precision in your projects 🎯.
 </details>
 <br>